patricktalmadge/bootstrapper/README.md

 Travis status : [![Build Status](https://secure.travis-ci.org/patricktalmadge/bootstrapper.png?branch=master)](https://travis-ci.org/patricktalmadge/bootstrapper)

+**HEADS UP**

+This is the bundle version for Laravel 3.
+The latest version is on the [develop branch](https://github.com/patricktalmadge/bootstrapper/tree/develop).

 Bootstrapper is a set of classes that allow you to quickly create Twitter Bootstrap style markup.

 ## Installation